tc39/notes/es7/2016-07/jul-27.md

 }
 ```

-AWB, YK: We should merge this group with the loader group to come back in a few moths.
+AWB, YK: We should merge this group with the loader group to come back in a few months.

 AK: I'm surprised you're not upset about it being a promise.